PyBioProx/PyBioProx/paper/main.md

 object in channel 1 to objects in channel 2 can now be described by taking the mean, median, maximum or minimum of these PD measurements (to give PD<sub>mean/median/max</sub> or "edge-edge" measurements respectively.
-We show that these metrics can function as alternatives to traditional measurements of co-localization such as Manders/Persons coefficients, and can provide powerful insights into the relative spatial distributions of fluorescent biomarkers.
+We show that these measurements can function as alternatives to traditional measurements of co-localization such as Manders/Persons coefficients, and can provide powerful insights into the relative spatial distributions of fluorescent biomarkers.
+``
 ![**Fig 1 PD Measurements Explanation**](paper/figures/PyDist_explanation_figure.png)
 ***Fig 1 - PD Measurements** A hypothetical example is shown in which the distance-based colocalization of a